Chapter 6:

 Sage & Pins

-The smell of eggs and bacon made it's way to his nose.
-Masao's eyes flickered open and he looked around in confusion.
+The smell of eggs and bacon made its way to his nose.
+Masao's eyes flickered open, and he looked around in confusion.
 The night before had felt like a dream.
 Had he really gone to see his friends again?
 He was surprised he was able to make it all the way home in his condition.
-He remembered how heavy his eyes had felt while they were crossing the bridge, his vision fluctuating between blurry and clear.
+As he rode home, he'd struggled to keep his eyes open, vision fluctuating between blurry and clear.

-Carrying Yoli inside the house was taxing on his body even though she was light.
-The last thing he remembered doing was laying her down in bed and collapsing into the couch.
+Carrying Yoli inside the house was taxing on his body, even though she was light.
+The last thing he remembered doing was lying her down in bed and collapsing on the couch.

 "Yoli?" he said wearily, his voice barely carrying itself out of the room.

 "Yep...wide awake," he groaned, flipping over and shoving his head into his pillow.
-He heard Yoli giggle and continue to make breakfast.
+She giggled and continued to make breakfast.

-A short while later she walked out of the kitchen with a plate in hand.
-She slowly got onto the couch from the side, climbing her way onto his chest.
-He had flipped back over and was staring at the ceiling with his knees pointed upward.
-He took the plate from her and watched with amusement as she snuggled close to him, laying her head on his chest and spreading her arms straight outwards over his shoulders.
+A short while later, she walked out of the kitchen with a plate in hand.
+She climbed onto him, handing him his meal.
+He'd flipped back over and was staring at the ceiling with his knees pointed upward.
+She snuggled close to him, laying her head on his chest and spreading her arms straight outwards over his shoulders.

 He put the plate on top of her head as a joke, but she didn't react at all.
 "Are you still tired from last night?" he asked.